tmolnar0831/tmolnar0831.github.io/content/ansible/ansible_install.md

 If all command ran without problems, then the system is ready for automating with it.

 # The next steps

-I will record a video about this installation process in the following weeks.

-I will go through the basic Ansible usage, configuration and remote code execution in a short "Ansible basics" series.

-Depending on the interest I may record more advanced level Ansible videos.

 I accept suggestions on the [Tom's IT Cafe Discord Server](https://discord.gg/4829xMBm).